INLnano/pyMOE/README.md

 doi = {https://doi.org/10.1016/j.cpc.2024.109331}\
 }

-And/or the proceedings paper dedicated to inverse design and optimization using pyMOE:\
+And/or the proceedings paper dedicated to inverse design and optimization using pyMOE (https://doi.org/10.1117/12.3099849), bibtex entry:

 @inproceedings{10.1117/12.3099849,\
 author = {Joao Cunha and Filipe Camarneiro and Diogo E. Aguiam},\
 title = {{Inverse design framework for large-area micro-optical elements enabling beam shaping and beam steering applications}},\